-Lindsay E. Marshall is EHN’s Outreach Coordinator.
-After eleven years as a high school history teacher, she’s a doctoral candidate at the University of Oklahoma where she studies the connection between public memory, K-12 education, Native history, and the history of the horse in the American West.
-Her MA work at Stanford University focused on German public memory about the Holocaust through film.
-Linsday’s scholarship seeks to re-center Native people and Native history in North America’s historical narratives and public memory.
+Dr. Lindsay E. Marshall is EHN’s Outreach Coordinator.
+She’s a Chancellor’s Postdoctoral Fellow in American Indian Studies at the University of Illinois at Urbana-Champaign, and holds a PhD in History from the University of Oklahoma and an MA in Liberal Arts from Stanford University.
+Lindsay studies the connection between public memory, K-12 education, Native history, and the history of the horse in the American West.
+Lindsay’s scholarship seeks to re-center Native people and Native history in North America’s historical narratives and public memory.
 She also serves as social media director for Natsu Puuku, a program dedicated to preserving wild horses and teaching Comanche horsemanship in Oklahoma.

 Dr. Lisa FitzGerald is based in the English Department at Université Nice Sophia Antipolis.
 She is an environmental historian, ecocritic, and arts researcher whose interests include environmental art practice, theatre and performance, new materialist theory, and the relationship between environmental and digital aesthetics.
 She holds a PhD from the National University of Ireland, Galway and has completed postdoctoral fellowships at the Centre de Recherche Breton et Celtic (CRBC), Université Rennes 2 and the Rachel Carson Center / LMU Munich.

 Lorena Campuzano Duque